Visual Cognition Research Lab

 Horic-Asselin, David PhD

-David began his work in the lab in 2018 and completed his PhD in 2021.
+David completed his PhD work in the lab in 2021.
 His research interests primarily centred around how we perceive the genuineness of smiles.
 In his thesis work, he explored the effects of shortening or lengthening various stages of smiles--onset, maintenance, offset--to see which of these most affects how genuine the smile appears.

 Chantal Lemieux completed her doctorate here in 2018.
 Her research interests span a number of areas within the general domain of perception and cognition.
 These areas include gender differences in metacognition, navigation, older driver testing, and face perception.
-She is currently completing a post-doc with Carleton University and is seeking an academic position for Fall 2020.
+She is now a Professor at Algoma University.

 MacKay, Katherine